-MATH 215 PRINCIPLES OF MATHEMATICS I
+PRINCIPLES OF MATHEMATICS I MATH 215

-Transfer Credit: CSU (CSUGE Area B4), UC, C-ID (MATH 120) Prerequisite: MATH 125 or by Appropriate Placement (see p.22)
+Transfer Credit: CSU (CSUGE Area B4), UC, C-ID (MATH 120) Prerequisite: MATH 125 or by Appropriate Placement (see pp.20-21)

 This course is the first of two in a sequence designed for prospective elementary school teachers.
 The student will learn topics including sets and relations, numbering systems, and elementary number theory.
 The main emphasis, however, will be understanding the structure of systems of whole numbers, integers, and rational numbers.